Louis de Loczy

-Louis de Loczy (b. in Budapest, Hungary June 5, 1891; d.
-Rio de Janeiro, Brazil, June 9, 1980).
+Louis de Loczy (June 5, 1891, in Budapest, Hungary – June 9, 1980, in Rio de Janeiro, Brazil) was a Hungarian geologist.
 He was the son of Lajos Lóczy, probably the most famous Hungarian geologist.
 Lajos de Loczy was the first western geologist to describe the structure, geomorphology and stratigraphy of mountain chains bordering the Tibetan Plateau that links the Kunlun Mountains with the north-south-oriented belt of mountains and gorges in central China.

 Early career

 Inspired by his father's work, Louis de Loczy pursued eagerly his undergraduate course of geology in the University of Zurich, the famous E.T.H.
 (Eidgenossische Technische Hochschule) where he also got his Ph.D. in 1919.
 He studied further with the famous tectonicist Maurice Lugeon at the University of Lausanne.
 Loczy joined in 1920 the Geological Survey of Hungary.
 He was assigned the mission of geological mapping in parts of his country.
 From 1922 onwards he worked under contract with Royal Dutch Shell, when he carried out geological exploration in Sumatra, Java, Borneo, Timor and Celebes (presently Indonesia); and also in Ecuador, Peru, Romania, Yugoslavia, Polonia and Hungary.
 In 1926 he followed in his father's footsteps by becoming the chair of Geology at the University of Budapest.

 On September 14, 1926 he married Madeleine Gomperz.
 They had a son, Lajos, born in 1929 in Budapest. de Loczy was Director of the Geological Institute of Hungary until 1933.
 During this time he devoted himself to education and training of Hungarian students of geology and with this team discovered the oil fields as well as the deposits of bauxite, iron and manganese ores, and coal.
 His group in the Institute under his direction helped to launch the projects of irrigation of the Hungarian plains and location of dam sites in the valley of Wagg, then part of Czechoslovakia.